SleepTheGod/dns-zone-audit/README.md

 ## Security Impact

-If a zone transfer succeeds, an attacker can retrieve:
+If a zone transfer succeeds, an attacker can retrieve

 * Subdomains
 * Internal hostnames